-One of the great things about the Windows Assessment and Development Kit for Windows 8 is the Windows Performance Toolkit V5.0.
+One of the great things about the Windows Assessment and Deployment Kit is the Windows Performance Toolkit.

 The toolkit, itself, has a subset of tools that produce in-depth performance profiles of Windows operating systems and applications.

 If you are familiar with the older versions of the Windows Performance Toolkit obtained from the Windows 7 SDK, you know that obtaining traces with Xperf was, at times, very complex.
 Knowing which providers and stackwalking flags to enable was a struggle all together.
 There was no built-in UI and everything was done from a command prompt using xperf.exe or xbootmgr.exe.
 We wrote several posts on troubleshooting Windows performance issues using the Xperf utility as part of our Xperf Xpert series:

 Becoming an Xperf Xpert: The Slow Boot Case of the NetTCPPortSharing and NLA Services